enkoro/liquibase-clickhouse-poc/README.md

 - Running ClickHouse
 - Migrations places in sql folder
-- Correct credentials to connect to CH are set in %liquibase.properties%
+- Correct credentials to connect to CH are set in _liquibase.properties_

 ## Build